bcye/structured-wikivoyage-exports/README.md

 ## License

+### Code
 (c) 2025 bcye and moll-re

-Licensed under the AGPLv3 license, refer to [LICENSE](LICENSE) for the full license text.
+All code and documentation unless otherwise stated is licensed under the AGPLv3 license, refer to [LICENSE](LICENSE) for the full license text.

+### Examples
-Files in the `docs/example` and `tests/fixtures` directory are the source file (.txt) and derivatives (.json) of the Boston Article on Wikivoyage and licensed under CC BY-SA 4.0.
-A [list of contributors is available on the original article](https://en.wikivoyage.org/w/index.php?title=Boston&action=history)
+Files in the `docs/example` and `tests/fixtures` as well as parts of the test scripts directory are excerpts, copies or derivatives of the Boston Article on Wikivoyage and licensed under CC BY-SA 4.0.
+A [list of contributors is available on the original article](https://en.wikivoyage.org/w/index.php?title=Boston&action=history).